What is High Availability (HA)?

 High Availability: Achieving the ‘Five 9s’

-High availability — or HA — provides a method for organizations to protect against the lost revenue and other negative outcomes caused by a service outage.
+High availability — or HA — provides a method for organisations to protect against the lost revenue and other negative outcomes caused by a service outage.
 With systems and infrastructure designed for maximum uptime, defined as 99.999 percent or the “five 9s,” businesses mitigate their risks.

 HA is an approach that uses specific components and methods to ensure the best possible performance of the system, even during periods of high traffic or stress.
 Situations like power outages and equipment failure are unavoidable in the real world, but HA provides a way for businesses to minimize the negative consequences.